 National Technical Laboratories Staff and Facilities, 1934-1940

-From this chance phone call, National Technical Laboratories became a sucessful business, changing it's name to Beckman Instruments and moving the headquarters to Fullerton, CA in the 1940s.
+From this chance phone call, National Technical Laboratories became a successful business, changing it's name to Beckman Instruments and moving the headquarters to Fullerton, CA in the 1940s.
 By the middle of the 1940s, there were multiple other companies selling versions of pH meters to laboratories and processing facilities worldwide.
 Beckman Instruments continued to make pH meters, but also began producing other types of scientific instrumentation.

 The pH meter remains one of the most common pieces of laboratory equipment, used in research labs, clinical labs, and production facilities worldwide.
 They are used to monitor the smallest of chemical reactions all the way up to global shifts in ocean acidification.